Ex 3

 appears to be the norm these days and such vignettes reveal

-.
+something about our world.
 And what they reveal isn't

 trivial.
 It isn't just a matter of people adding modern